Director – Peter George (Young Goodman Brown, Acapulco H.E.A.T.)

 Rating – 3.5/5

-A few weekends back I was talking with West Virginia filmmaker Danny Boyd who some of you may know as the director of the Troma released filmsChillers and Invasion of the Space Preachers.
+Several years back I was talking with West Virginia filmmaker Danny Boyd who some of you may know as the director of the Troma released filmsChillers and Invasion of the Space Preachers.
 I first met Boyd several years ago during West Virginia’s first horror and sci-fi con Shockacon.
 Due to its increase in Walking Dead extras and lack of horror icons I have since stopped attending this annual events but the first few years I was really impressed by what this local con brought to the community.

 Boyd was extremely nice both times I spoke with him but this last encounter with him he spoke about producer Robert Tinnell and how he was from within the state.
 That name sounded familiar so I asked Danny who that was and he stated that he was the producer of the Troma released Surf Nazis Must Die.
 I floored to learn this.
 I also hated to admit that I had owned the film for years on VHS and DVD but never actually seen it.
 With Tromatic Thursday approaching I decided it was time to check it out.

 **Spoiler Alert**The film follows a small beach town that has a gang problem.
 Surf gangs are taking over the town fighting control of the best waves.
 Leading the war is the Surf Nazis lead by Adolf.
 Adolf tries to force the other gangs to join his to completely take over the town but they are reluctant to do so due to Adolf’s erratic behavior.
 When they fail to join his cause Adolf starts taking over their turf resulting in an all out gang war.
 Adolf then kills a black man on the beach and inadvertently signs his own death certificate.
 The young man’s mother has revenge on her mind and goes for the throat of Adolf and all the Surf Nazis. **Spoiler Alert**